-The first dataset, non-commercial removals, estimates total 2010 removals that do not occur during directed groundfish fishing activities.
+The first dataset, non-commercial removals, estimates total available removals that do not occur during directed groundfish fishing activities.
 These include removals incurred during research, subsistence, personal use, recreational, and exempted fishing permit activities, but do not include removals taken in fisheries other than those managed under the groundfish FMP.
 These estimates represent additional sources of removals to the existing Catch Accounting System (CAS) estimates.
-Estimates for Atka mackerel from this dataset are shown along with trawl survey removals from 1977-2009 in Table 17A-1.
-Removals from activities other than directed fishing totaled <0.05 t in 2010 and represents a negligible risk to the stock.
+Estimates for Atka mackerel from this dataset are shown along with trawl survey removals from 1977-2014 in Table 17A-1.
+Removals from activities other than directed fishing since 2000 have been less than 15 t, with 6 t caught in each of the 2013 and 2015 NMFS bottom trawl surveys (Table 17A-1).
+These catches represent a negligible risk to the stock.

 The second dataset, Halibut Fishery Incidental Catch Estimation (HFICE), is an estimate of the incidental catch of groundfish in the halibut IFQ fishery in Alaska, which is currently unobserved.
 To estimate removals in the halibut fishery, methods were developed by the HFICE working group and approved by the Gulf of Alaska and Bering Sea/Aleutian Islands Groundfish Plan Teams and the Scientific and Statistical Committee of the North Pacific Fishery Management Council.
 A detailed description of the methods is available in Tribuzio et al. (2011).
-There are no reported catches of GOA Atka mackerel from this dataset for 2010.
+There are no reported catches of GOA Atka mackerel from this dataset.